ARAIDevHub/arai_ai_agents/docs/how-to-guides.md

      ```python
      twitter_live = True
      ```
-   - Once successfully authenticated, your ARIA agents can interact with Twitter—posting tweets, reading mentions, or replying to DMs, depending on your configuration.
+   - Once successfully authenticated, your ARAI agents can interact with Twitter—posting tweets, reading mentions, or replying to DMs, depending on your configuration.

 ---